apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 1. In provider yaml change state from to `ready` to `removed`
 2. Place entry in changelog.txt that notify users about provider being removed.
+3. Update test_get_removed_providers in `/dev/breeze/tests/test_packages.py` by adding the provider to the list

 ## Increasing version number